Apple HomePod: Every tip and trick you need to know

-Apple's HomePod puts out amazing sound, though it locks you into Apple's so-called walled garden.
+Apple's HomePod ($349.00 at Apple) puts out amazing sound, though it locks you into Apple's so-called walled garden.
 If you're OK with that, odds are you already have a HomePod sitting on a shelf in your home right now.

 Despite a dedicated app on your iOS device, or an interface on the HomePod itself, there's quite a bit you can do with Apple's smart speaker.
 Below are some tips and tricks we've figured out thus far.